copier-org/copier/docs/configuring.md

 -   CLI flags: `g`, `--prereleases`
 -   Default value: `False`

-Imagine that the template supports updates and contains these 2 git tags: `v1.0.0` and `v2.0.0a1`.
+Imagine that the template supports updates and contains these 2 Git tags: `v1.0.0` and `v2.0.0a1`.
 Copier will copy by default `v1.0.0` unless you add `--prereleases`.

 <!-- prettier-ignore-start -->